A compound query is a query that combines multiple conditions (filters) using logical operators such as $and, $or, $nor, and $not.

 MongoDB supports geospatial indexing and querying, allowing you to find documents based on location (latitude/longitude) or proximity.

-For basic 2D geospatial queries (used for flat Cartesian coordinates), MongoDB provides $geoWithin
+For basic 2D geospatial queries (used for flat Cartesian coordinates), MongoDB provides $geoWithin and $near operators.

 Example (find documents within a given polygon):